Deshastha Brahmin: Community organisations

 The Deshastha Rigvedi sub-caste have community organisations in many major cities such as Mumbai, Dombivali, Belgaum, Nasik, Satara etc. Most of these organisations are affiliated to Central organisation of the community called Akhil Deshastha Rugvedi Brahman Madhyavarty Mandal (A. D. R. B. M.) which is located in Mumbai.
 The activities of ADRBM includes offering scholarships to needy students, financial aid to members, exchange of information, and Matrimonial services.
-The Deshastha community organisations are also affiliated to their respective local All Brahmin Umbrella Organizations.
+The Deshastha community organisations are also affiliated to their respective local All Brahmin Umbrella Organisations.

 Similar to the Rigvedi community, there are organisations and trusts dedicated to the welfare of the Yajurvedi sub-caste.